 I don’t understand why people go into debt for a wedding.
 Yes I know that the average wedding now costs over $25,000, but that is just the average and it’s a number thrown out by the wedding industry.
 You can have a great wedding for less, you just have to be smart about things.

-When you go into debt for the wedding, you are putting yourself into trouble.
-We all know that money is the #1 reason for divorce, so why start off the marriage with debt hanging over your heads?
+When you go into debt for a wedding, you are putting yourself into trouble.
+We all know that money is a main reason for divorce, so why start off the marriage with debt hanging over your heads?
 It’s like running a race with 20 pound weights tied to your ankles.
 Good luck winning that race.

 What To Do Instead: Make a list of what is most important to you.
 Whatever ranks the highest, spend the money there and skip the other stuff.
 When we got married, we wanted to have good food and have it be like a party.
 So we spent money on food and the DJ.
 The centerpieces were cheap throwaway items.
 The invites were bought at Michaels for $30 (less when you use their 50% off coupons).

 Back in the day, timeshares were a popular way to go on a vacation each year.
-You would place a down payment on a resort that would be your home resort and in return, you would get a week to go there on vacation.
+You would place a down payment on a resort that would be your home resort and in return, you would get a week to go there on vacation every year.
 The only ongoing cost was the annual maintenance fees.

 But once timeshares started to become more and more popular, things changed.
-Maintenance fees increased.
+Maintenance fees increased every year as older resorts needed upgrading.
 New businesses were born where you could exchange your week at your home resort for a week at another resort.
 Of course, this cost money and to book at a popular resort, you needed to do so years in advance.

 The worst part, it is virtually impossible to end the contract.
 Selling your timeshare won’t get you anything since most people don’t want them any longer and in some cases, there is a clause in the agreement you signed that when you pass away, the timeshare goes to your next of kin!
-Now they are on the hook for the annual fees!
+Now they are on the hook for the annual maintenance fees!
+So if someone tries to sell you a timeshare, don’t walk but run as buying one is the worst financial advice.

 Your friends are probably great people, but that doesn’t make them qualified to offer you investment advice.
 This happens when they hear about a “can’t miss stock” that you “just have to invest in”.
 They will tell you all of the reasons why you should invest in the company but really have no clue as to whether or not it is a good investment.

 What To Do Instead: Tell them thanks, but no thanks.
 No investment is a sure thing and this isn’t how you want to sour a great relationship when you lose money.
 Plus, it’s the same reason why you shouldn’t take investment advice from “experts” on television.
 They don’t know your goals or risk tolerance.
 You need to invest based on what you want to achieve.
-Feel free to do detailed research on the investment advice, but don’t just accept it as a guarantee.
+Feel free to do detailed research on the investment advice they give you, but don’t just accept it as a guarantee that it makes sense for you.

 A lot of people use this tactic to justify buying things.
 Most often it is “I work hard and deserve it”.
 Other times it is “I’ve followed my budget for 4 months, I should be rewarded”.
 In fact, it isn’t even limited to money.
 How many times do you come back from a great workout and justify ordering a pizza or having a cookie for dessert as deserving it for your hard work?
 We’ve all been there.